 Despite ongoing and targeted public health efforts to reduce the burden of asthma in Hawaiʻi, asthma-related health disparities persist.
-According to an analysis of 2018 BRFSS data, 15% of Native Hawaiians adults reported having current asthma, compared to the state average of 9%.15
+Compared to the State Average, Native Hawaiian adults are 1.5 times more likely to currently have asthma according to 2018 BRFSS data.

 The HAP 2030 incorporates principles of the Social Ecological Model and is organized into four sector areas: Community Design and Access, Education, Health Care, and Worksite.
 The plan prioritizes goals, objectives, and strategies that lead to policy, systems, and environmental change.
 Objectives were developed using current data, best practices, and evidence-based science, and reflect one or more cross-cutting themes.